Where to Stay in the Faroe Islands: From Turf Houses to Boutique Hotels

 Havgrim Seaside Hotel 1948 – $$$ – LUXURY

 One of the most unique places to stay in Tórshavn, Havgrim Seaside Hotel 1948 is absolutely stunning.
-It’s quite close to the city yet far enough away from the hustle and bustle to provide free parking for its guests, perched high enough up to offer incredible views over Tórshavn’s harbor and the nearby island of Nolsoy.
+It’s quite close to the city yet far enough away from the hustle and bustle to provide free parking for its guests, plus it’s perched high enough up to offer incredible views over Tórshavn’s harbor and the nearby island of Nolsoy.

 The rooms are very luxurious and beautifully designed, with fluffy white linens, brightly-lit with large windows (with heavy curtains to block out the sun in the summer), and thoughtful details like reading lights, coffee & tea making facilities in the room, and L’Occitane toiletries.
-It’s inclusive as well: some of the rooms are specifically designated as accessible, great for travelers who have limited mobility or use a wheelchair.

 Check out Havgrim Seaside Hotel’s reviews, photos, prices and availability here!